Heath1979/Happy-Heath/README.md

 - Blasamiq for design planning and wireframes.
 - [Cloudinary](https://cloudinary.com/) was used for cloud media storage of user uploaded images.
 - [Django](https://www.djangoproject.com/) was used as the Python framework for the site.
-- [Heroku](https://www.heroku.com) was used to host the FreeFido application.
+- [Heroku](https://www.heroku.com) was used to host the Happy Heath application.
 - [WAVE](https://wave.webaim.org/) to evaluate the accessibility of the site.
 - PostgreSQL database required to collect and recall users data supplied by the Code Institute.